hilaelpeleg/-UniTube-/README.md

 The name "UniTube" is a fusion of two key concepts: "University" and "YouTube," each contributing to the essence of our video-sharing platform.

 ## Features ✨

+- ### View Video Page 👀
+Shows detailed information of a selected video, including title, description, video player, and interactive buttons like Like, Share, Comment with options to add, edit, and delete comments.
+Only logged-in users can add, edit, and delete comments, as well as edit the video and its details.
+Additionally, logged-in users can like or dislike a video.

+Now, the video page also displays a list of recommended videos 🎥 under the current video.
+These recommendations are dynamic and tailored to each user's viewing habits, ensuring a personalized experience based on the videos they have watched.

 - ### User Page 👤
 The User Page shows a user's details and their uploaded videos.